GustavoBraido/The-World-Billionaire-of-2024/README.md

 # The World Billionaire of 2024
-The project is a Tableau dashboard that visualizes the global wealth distribution among billionaires, providing insights into demographics, regional distribution, and industry affiliations, offering a comprehensive view of global wealth concentration.
+Tableau dashboard that visualizes the global wealth distribution among billionaires, providing insights into demographics, regional distribution, and industry affiliations, offering a comprehensive view of global wealth concentration.

 ## Excel/Tableau Project